hphelion/docs.hpcloud.com/README.md

 * `make optimize` - Optimizes the contents of `_site`.
 This is used by the `build` step.
 * `make add-docs` - Adds the docs project to the site (via subtree).
 * `make add-tutorials` - Adds the tutorials project to the site (via subtree).
+* `make deploy-prod-az2` - Deploys an update to the cluster in AZ2 (the primary cluster).
+* `make deploy-prod-az1` - Deploy to the backup cluster in AZ1.

 ## Dependencies